-It’s saying that ‘One has to wait for longer periods and works hard to witness the incredibles of nature’.
+It’s a saying that ‘One has to wait for longer periods and works hard to witness the incredibles of nature’.
 Dudhsagar waterfalls comes to that category of exploring.
 It is such a wonder to experiance for the lifetime.
 Goa is famous for its beaches and celebrations.
 But Dudhsagar and the forests surrounding it is an exception for that fact.
 After years of waiting and some research works, finally, i got the chance to explore this massive waterfalls.
 On viewing from a distance, one can literally feel that ‘milk is gushing through the hills of Braganza ghats’.
 Thus it gets the name “Dudhsagar – Sea of Milk”.
 It is situated in the borders between Goa and Karnataka, which lies inside Bhagwan Mahavir wildlife sanctuary and Molem national park.
 A beautiful four tiered waterfall located in the Mandovi river of Goa, having 5 massive drops.
 One of the tallest waterfall in India with a height of 1017 ft (300 m) and an average width of 100 ft (30 m).

 To see the awesome video of Dudhsagar falls, please, click on the link below...

 As an adventure enthusiast, it’s my dream to visit Dudhsagar waterfalls, especially in monsoon times and do some trekking to experiance the abundance of nature.
 During monsoon, you can witness the heavy pounding force of mother nature through the hills of Braganza in western ghats, which will be a rare thing in other seasons because of the presence of Supa dam in the neighboring Karnataka region.
 The most important thing during this trip is your physical fitness and stamina.
 This trip happened with the supports of my friend Jaifal.